WWAN - Wireless Wide-Area-Network

 set interfaces wwan <interface> ip enable-arp-accept

-Define behavior for gratuitous ARP frames who’s IP is not already present in the ARP table.
+Define behavior for gratuitous ARP frames whose IP is not already present in the ARP table.
 If configured create new entries in the ARP table.

 Both replies and requests type gratuitous arp will trigger the ARP table to be updated, if this setting is on.